Updated: May 23

 “In those days I saw in Yehuḏah (Judah) those treading wine presses on the Sabbath, and bringing in sheaves, and loading donkeys with wine, grapes, and figs, and all kinds of burdens, which they brought into Yerushalayim (Jerusalem) on the Sabbath day.
 So I warned them on the day they sold food.
 And men of Tsor (Tyre) dwelt there, bringing in fish and all kinds of goods, and sold them on the Sabbath to the children of Yehuḏah (Judah), and in Yerushalayim (Jerusalem).
 Then I contended with the nobles of Yehuḏah (Judah), and said to them, “What evil matter is this that you are doing, profaning the Sabbath day?
 “Did not your fathers do the same so that our Elohim brought all this evil on us and on this city?
 Yet you bring added wrath on Yisra’ĕl (Israel) by profaning the Sabbath.”
 (Nehemiah 13:15-18)

 We are also not supposed to buy or sell on the Sabbath.
 By now you might be thinking, “Well it started off sounding great, no work and rest, but now I can’t buy or sell?!”
-Listen life gets in the way and if an emergency occurs during the Sabbath, take care of it, for you my friend have an ox in the ditch.
+Listen life gets crazy sometimes and if an emergency occurs during the Sabbath, take care of it, for you, have an ox in the ditch.

 “And it came to be, as He went into the house of one of the rulers of the Pharisees to eat bread on the Sabbath, that they were watching Him closely.
 And see, there was a certain man before Him suffering from dropsy.
 And יהושע responding, spoke to those learned in the Torah and the Pharisees, saying, “Is it right to heal on the Sabbath?”
 But they were silent.
 So taking hold of him He healed him, and let him go.
 And to them He said, “Which of you, having a donkey or an ox that has fallen into a pit, shall not immediately pull him out on the Sabbath day?”
 And they were unable to answer Him regarding these matters.”
 (Luke 14: 1-6)